- We focus on what has worked for 10,000+ patients & medical research.

 - Keratin Granulations are very easily taken care of through moisturizing your nails with cuticle wax, oils and simply avoiding nail polish for a little while.

-- It is not necessary to buy anything expensive or online; it is fine simply using a product like Vaseline or any other petroleum oil in most circumstances.
+- It is unnecessary to buy anything expensive or online; it is fine to use a product like Vaseline or any other petroleum oil in most circumstances.

 - It can take well over a year to grow a new healthy toenail for your lesser toes and big toenails.